nevada-bicycle-coalition/renotracks.nevadabike.org/vagrant-local/README.md

 Run that in the same directory as this file.

-We have an issue where varnish doesn't install on the try, sigh.
+We have an issue where varnish doesn't install on the first try, sigh.
 Reprovision:

 ```
 $ vagrant provision